sagb/libtrivdl/doc/protocol.md

 Transmitter and receiver start and stop sending/listening frames asynchronously at arbitrary time.

 No acknowledgements, retransmissions or error correction are provided.
-However, receiver is able to recover from invalid frames and continue to attempt frame synchronization.
+However, the receiver is able to recover from invalid frames and continue to attempt frame synchronization.